4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/19.5-Map_arrays_of_objects/README.md

-# `20.5` Map array of objects
+# `19.5` Map array of objects

-The most common scenario for the mapping function is for simplifying given arrays, for example:

-The current algorithm creates an array with only the names of the people and prints it on the console.
+The most common scenario for the mapping function is for simplifying given arrays, for example the current algorithm creates an array with only the names of the people and prints it on the console.

 ## 📝 Instructions: